 Key Stage One

 In KS1, pupils study the more recent past, looking at the themes of Toys and how their local area, Egremont and Whitehaven, have changed over time.
 Significant people, events and places from the more distant past are also studied, including the Great Fire of London, Florence Nightingale and Remembrance Day.
 Pupils start to ask and answer questions about the past by looking at written sources, pictures and objects and explore similarities and differences between the present and the past.
 We will develop their skills of historical enquiry by helping them to understand some of the ways in which we find out about the past and identify different ways in which it is represented.
-We will teach them about our rich local history such as the John Paul Jones and his links to Whitehaven and our local Iron Ore mining heritage in Egremont.
+We will teach them about our rich local history such as our mining heritage and John Paul Jones and his links to Whitehaven.

 Key Stage Two

 Our teaching of history is enriched with visits to places of historical significance, both locally and further afield, including the local war memorial, Carlisle Castle and The Rum Story in KS1 and visits to the Beacon and Tullie House in KS2.
 Opportunities such as the “Wood Matters” immersive Anglo-Saxon/Viking experience workshops at Windermere allow pupils to interact with artefacts and experience history first hand.
-Special dress up history days in school, such as Greek Day and Egyptian Day, are hugely popular and foster curiosity and a love of history.
+Trips out in our local area to the Roman Fort at Maryport and the Rum Story in Whitehaven are hugely popular and foster curiosity and a love of history.

 Our Y3 children study the Palaeolithic, Mesolithic and Neolithic eras and created homes at school; our children produced some breath taking houses to extend their historical understanding further in a practical way.